MasteryEducation/SecuritiesExamsMastery.ca/content/csc/13/1/index.md

 - [ ] Valuation floors based on DCF models.
 - [ ] Guaranteed reversal points recognized by all traders.

-> **Explanation:** Support and resistance levels often mark areas where the balance of buyers and sellers shifts, potentially stalling or reversing a trend.
+> **Explanation:**( Support and resistance levels often mark areas where the balance of buyers and sellers shifts, potentially stalling or reversing a trend.)

----

 ### In the context of the RSI indicator, a value above 70 generally suggests: